 NETCARE 911 - The leading emergency and pre-hospital provider in South Africa

-Another chapter for our “EMS in the World” section.
-This time we are going to speak about NETCARE 911.
-This is a leading pre-hospital risk management and emergency medical assistance provider in South Africa.
+The first chapter for our “EMS in Africa” section.
+We are going to speak about NETCARE 911.
+This is a leading pre-hospital risk management and emergency medical provider in South Africa.
 We talked with the Head of Business Development and Support Services of Netcare Limited, Ruben Naidoo and he explains what they do every day to save lives.

 “Netcare 911 covers all major provinces including rural areas, and uses designated service providers in areas in South Africa where the company does not have resources.
 We also repatriate patients form anywhere in Africa and the rest of the world.”